beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 }
 ```

-## Function that returns a function
+## A Function that returns a function

 > Another way to define an event handler is to use function that returns a function.